 - Applicants should have been carrying a full course load (at least 12 credits) for each term.
 Students taking the required Nutrition courses or core science courses will be given priority.

 - Students cannot participate in the first stage component of the program (NUTR 208 in the first term of U1) unless all of their prerequisite courses are completed beforehand.
 Students missing entrance pre-requisites would need to do an additional year (4.5 years instead of 3.5 years).
-For this reason, students who have completed all entrance science pre-requisites will be given priority for transfer, since other students could re-apply for the following year.

 New – Communications Skills Requirement, for students transferring into Dietetics for the Fall 2020 term